tensorflow/tfjs-examples/react-native/pose-detection/README.md

 A quick demo for running [TFJS Pose Detection][posedetection] model ([MoveNet.SinglePose.Ligntning][tfhub]) using
 [TFJS React Native][tfjs-react-native] in an Expo project.
-It supports both portrait and landscape mode.
+It supports both portrait and landscape mode with front and back camera.
 Only the keypoints are rendered in the demo.

 To run it locally: